Arms Warrior DPS Mythic+ Tips — Midnight Pre-Patch (12.0)

 Battle Shout Icon Battle Shout increases the damage output of all melee classes and Hunters by 5% and should always be active.

 Berserker Rage Icon Berserker Rage and Berserker Shout Icon Berserker Shout removes fear and disorient effects, which are not very common in the modern game.
 The shout version applies to allies but suffers several limitations: requiring an extra talent point, having a very limited range that often misses casters, and only able to be used reactively after the fear effect has been applied rather than pre-emptively immuning it.
-As a result, it is rarely used.
+As a result, it is rarely used, though the new Fearless Icon Fearless talent can be situationally useful.

-Dungeon Tips and Tricks for Arms Warrior for The War Within Season 3
+Dungeon Tips and Tricks for Arms Warrior for Midnight Pre-Patch

 Unlike many classes, Warriors have very few specialized tricks to handle various mechanics, being mainly focused on personal damage and defense.
 Most of the tips and tricks for Warriors constitute negating or reflecting incoming spell damage using Spell Reflection Icon Spell Reflection.